Shopping for a new Dodge Avenger?

 |$ 24,586||$ 25,795|

-The 2014 Avenger can look deceptively small compared to some of the newer mid-size designs, with their elongated rooflines, but it's arguably about the same size as a Sonata or Optima.
-The mid-size Dodge looks attractive and stands out from the crowd; its design does its best to echo the full-size Charger sedan.
-While details are similar, from its cross-hair grille to the kicked-up "shoulder" ahead of the rear fender, its front-wheel-drive proportions don't work as well as those of the rear-wheel-drive Charger.
-The Avenger is smaller, but the visual similarity is there--and it carries a hint of the Charger muscle in its lines.
+At least the 2014 Avenger stands out from the crowd; its design does its best to echo the full-size Charger sedan.
+Although many details are similar--from its cross-hair grille to the kicked-up "shoulder" ahead of the rear fender--its front-wheel-drive proportions don't work as well as those of the rear-wheel-drive Charger.
+The Avenger carries a hint of the Charger muscle in its lines, but the similarity is more visual than functional.

-Inside, Dodge gave the cabin appointments a little more polish a couple of years ago, with some better detailing and soft-touch materials around the dash, but the lower half of the dash was mostly left untouched.
+Inside, the mid-size Dodge is arguably about the same size as a Sonata or an Optima, despite its slab-sided and upright lines.
+Dodge gave the cabin appointments a little more polish a couple of years ago, with some better detailing and soft-touch materials around the dash, but the lower half of the dash was mostly left untouched.
 And in general, the look neither has the premium look of the Charger or even the detailed, sporty look of the new Dart cabin.
 Front seats are comfortable and a bit on the wide side, but they lack much back support; in back there's enough legroom, although the mini-Charger roofline can make it feel a bit confining.
 Entry and exit can be an issue in the back seat, too, thanks to high sills and a low roofline.

 The 2011 update gave the Avenger its excellent and powerful Chrysler Pentastar 3.6-liter V-6 engine, along with a much nicer interior and a retuned suspension.
 But four years later, against almost entirely redesigned competition, it's still sadly an example of "too little, too late."